On Orthodox Easter, Zelenskiy vows 'wickedness' will not destroy Ukraine | Politics

 On Orthodox Easter, Zelenskiy vows 'wickedness' will not destroy Ukraine

-Ukraine's President Volodymyr Zelenskiy vowed on Sunday in an Orthodox Easter message that no "wickedness" will destroy the country and prayed that God returns happiness to children and brings solace to grieving mothers.
-Standing inside one of the country's best known landmarks, the 1,000-year-old Saint Sophia Cathedral in Kyiv, Zelenskiy said in a video address that Ukraine will overcome the darkness that the war has brought upon it.
+Ukrainian President Volodymyr Zelenskiy vowed on Sunday in an Orthodox Easter message that no "wickedness" will destroy the country and prayed that God returns happiness to children and brings solace to grieving mothers.
+In a video address from one of the country's best known landmarks, the 1,000-year-old Saint Sophia Cathedral in Kyiv, Zelenskiy said Ukraine will overcome the darkness that Russia's invasion had brought upon it.

 - Country: